iphenelist/StewardPro/README.md

 # StewardPro App

-StewardPro is a Frappe/ERPNext extension for church management, budgeting, and reporting.
+StewardPro is a Frappe extension for church management, budgeting, and reporting.
 This guide covers setup, data preparation, and report viewing.

 ## 1. Installation & Setup